rojones94/keripy/scripts/demo/README.md

 * `/usr/local/var/keri`
 * `$HOME/.keri`

-If the core library is initialize with a setting of `temp=False` (for example in unit tests) all database directories are created in `/tmp`.
+If the core library is initialize with a setting of `temp=True` (for example in unit tests) all database directories are created in `/tmp`.
 This location is not used with the demo scripts.
 If the directory `/usr/local/var/keri` exists and the current user has write access to that directory the the core library will place all database directories there.
 If either that directory does not exist or is not writable, then the core library will create the database directories under `.keri` in the current users home directory.